Please click the course title for the course description and learning objectives

 4. be able to use the third ear to improve own communication

 Explore creative therapeutic modalities in this hands-on workshop, where you’ll engage in experiential learning and small group work.
 Discover art, psychodrama and play-informed therapies and trauma-informed interventions for working with individuals and groups.
 Expand your toolkit to work collaboratively with children, youth, and adult clients.
 This course is designed for therapists, educators; also open to people interested in learning about and engaging in creative interventions.
-Learning Objectives:
+Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for psychologists.
+The course is open to psychologists and non-psychologists.

 1.Identify and explain at least 3 creative modalities